JayGreentreelive/lifechurch/locations/_posts/2016-04-25-comingsoon.md

   <article>
   <h2>Learn More and Spread the Word</h2>

-  <p>LifeChurch.tv wants to make a lasting difference in your life, community, and in the world.<p>
+  <p>Thursday Church wants to make a lasting difference in your life, community, and in the world.<p>
   <p>Our mission is to lead people to become fully devoted followers of Christ.
 That's how we want to make a difference in Wichita.
 Here’s how you can help:</p>

   <ul class="default">